 The sun demanded to be released, but Maui would not let go.
 “Promise me that you will move more slowly across the sky,” he told the sun.
 Left with no choice, the sun struck a bargain with the daring demi-god.
 He would move slowly for six months out of the year, and then move at his preferred pace for the other six months.
 Agreeing to the terms, Maui hurried home and told his mother the good news.
 As a reward, Hina made her son a new cape, and sure enough, it dried in one afternoon.

 Man, I am using my coconuts all wrong!
 I thought they were just for eating, wearing as a bra, and clapping together while you gallop around like you’re riding a horse.
-(If you’re not doing this at parties, you’ve got a thing or two to learn about life.)
 Anyhow, if you are lucky enough to have been to the summit of Haleakala you will understand where this story must have originated.
-The principle reason visitors journey up Haleakala is to watch the sun rise at the 10,000 foot summit.
-Once here, you will observe that Haleakala’s landscape differs from your ideas of “Hawaii” and has a strikingly, I imagine, lunar or Martian kind of feel to it, complete with some bizarre-o plants that solely grow way up here.
-So if you’re in Maui and want to see a spectacular sunrise or pretend that you are a space alien, don’t miss out on this!
+The principle reason visitors journey up Haleakala is to watch the sun rise at 10,000 feet.
+Up there you will observe that Haleakala’s landscape differs from your ideas of “Hawaii” and has a strikingly, I imagine, lunar or Martian kind of feel to it, complete with some bizarre-o plants that solely grow way up there.
+So if you’re in Maui and want to see a spectacular sunrise or pretend that you’re a space alien, don’t miss out on Haleakala National Park.

-So as I said, watching the sun rise from Haleakala’s summit is like the thing to do.
+As I said, watching the sun rise from Haleakala’s summit is like the thing to do in Maui.
 In short, you will not be alone up there.
 Even if you have to wake up at ungodly hours and then haul ass up the mountain in infinite darkness.
-Oh, and did I mention it’s like 30 °F at the top?
+Oh, and did I mention it’s like 30°F at the top?
 Good times!

 There are many options for your day’s activity but I chose to do the “take the van up the mountain, trying to stay awake as if my life depended on it but ultimately failing miserably, then white-knuckle it down the crater on a mountain bike.”
 I think they officially call that the “Sunrise Special Tour”.
 I must say, I think I chose wisely since gravity did most of the work, although my exhausted brakes might have disagreed with that.
 Again, there are many options for tour/bike companies but I chose the best.
 Like, the best.
 Haleakala Bike Company – I can’t recommend them enough.